howen7/phase4_project_ds-west-082420/README.md

-# Module 4 Final Project
+# Phase 4 Final Project

 ## Introduction

-In this lesson, we'll review all of the guidelines and specifications for the final project for Module 4.
+In this lesson, we'll review all of the guidelines and specifications for the final project for Phase 4.

 ## Objectives

-* Understand all required aspects of the Final Project for Module 4
+* Understand all required aspects of the Final Project for Phase 4
 * Understand all required deliverables
 * Understand what constitutes a successful project

 ## Final Project Summary

-Final module down -- you're absolutely crushing it!
-You've made it all the way through one of the toughest modules of this course.
+Final phase down -- you're absolutely crushing it!
+You've made it all the way through one of the toughest phases of this course.
 You must have an amazing brain in your head!

 <img src='https://raw.githubusercontent.com/learn-co-students/dsc-mod-4-project-seattle-ds-102819/master/images/brain.gif'>

 ## The Datasets

-For this module's final project, you have the choice of four problems:
+For this phase's final project, you have the choice of four problems:

 - Time Series Modeling
 - Recommendation System